DeltaFi (DELFI) Price Reaches $0.0005

-DeltaFi (DELFI) traded 3.4% higher against the US dollar during the 24 hour period ending at 22:00 PM E.T. on January 4th.
-During the last seven days, DeltaFi has traded 3.7% higher against the US dollar.
-DeltaFi has a total market capitalization of $86.08 million and approximately $22,182.78 worth of DeltaFi was traded on exchanges in the last 24 hours.
-One DeltaFi token can now be purchased for approximately $0.0005 or 0.00000001 BTC on popular cryptocurrency exchanges.
+DeltaFi (DELFI) traded 0.9% higher against the US dollar during the one day period ending at 21:00 PM E.T. on January 5th.
+DeltaFi has a market cap of $86.08 million and approximately $22,281.87 worth of DeltaFi was traded on exchanges in the last 24 hours.
+During the last week, DeltaFi has traded up 3.3% against the US dollar.
+One DeltaFi token can currently be purchased for about $0.0005 or 0.00000001 BTC on popular exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.